Sun West Underwriting Policy for FHA 203(K) Per New FHA Handbook 4000.1

 - Eliminating obsolescence; and

-- Repairing or installing new roofing, siding, gutters, and downspouts.
+- Repairing or installing new roofing (provided the structural integrity of the structure will not be impacted by the work being performed), siding, gutters, and downspouts.

 INELIGIBLE IMPROVEMENTS FOR LIMITED 203K